Products & services

 What is an MPPT inverter and will I need a single or a dual MPPT?

 MPPT is short for “maximum power tracking point”, which basically means the electrical operating point of your panels can be varied so that your panels deliver the maximum amount of power.
 Most solar installations only need a single tracker MPPT inverter.
-You will generally need a dual MPPT inverter if you have a split array.
+You will generally need a dual MPPT inverter when you have panels facing different directions.
+For example, if half of your installed panels face north and the other half face east.
 Read our handy solar guide for more information.